opensearch-project/documentation-website/_analyzers/token-filters/word-delimiter-graph.md

 # Word delimiter graph token filter

-The `word_delimiter_graph` token filter is used to split tokens at predefined characters while also offering optional token normalization based on customizable rules.
+The `word_delimiter_graph` token filter is used to split tokens at predefined characters and also offers optional token normalization based on customizable rules.

-The `word_delimiter_graph` filter is intended for removing punctuation from complex identifiers like part numbers or product IDs.
-For such cases, it is best used with the `keyword` tokenizer.
+The `word_delimiter_graph` filter is used to remove punctuation from complex identifiers like part numbers or product IDs.
+In such cases, it is best used with the `keyword` tokenizer.
 For hyphenated words, use the `synonym_graph` token filter instead of the `word_delimiter_graph` filter because users frequently search for these terms both with and without hyphens.
 {: .note}

 By default, the filter applies the following rules.